evanl714/Gambler.Bot/ProgrammerMode.md

 - Void Ching()
 - Void ResetBuiltIn()
 - Void ExportSim(string FileName)
+- Void Stop()

 ## Legacy support

 Gambler.Bot aims to support legacy scripts from version 3 and partially from the unofficial version 4.
 To use a legacy script, just select the Programmer Lua mode and use as usual.
 If the v5 script definitions are available, the bot will prefer them but fall back to legacy scripts when not available.

-Legacy features that will not break the script but will perform now action when called:
+Legacy features that will not break the script but will perform no action when called:
 - resetbuiltin

 Legacy features that will break the script if called: